hmc-dsls-archive/14-fall-what-is-a-DSL/my-dsl.md

 _Is the language implemented as an internal or external DSL?
 Justify your answer._

+This one is harder to classify than I thought!

+On the one hand, Exhibit is an internal language whose host language is HTML: to specify the visualizations, users write HTML elements with special attributes;
+to specify the data, users write a form of JSON (an internal JavaScript DSL).

+On the other hand, Exhibit is implemented in JavaScript, which relies on a parser to pull the attributes out of the HTML and which rewrites that HTML à la a compiler.

+But I'm happy classifying Exhibit as an internal language, where the host language is HTML+JavaScript(+CSS).

 # Host language
 _What language(s) was (were) used to implement the DSL?_

+HTML+JavaScript(+CSS)

 # Benefits
 _Identify one potential benefit of the DSL: how is a programmer's life or a company's bottom line made easier by the existence of this language?_

+It's easy to get some rich visualizations up and running quickly.
+It's also easy to create multiple visualizations of the same data.

 # Drawbacks
 _Identify one potential drawback of the DSL: what does a programmer or company lose by using this DSL instead of general-purpose language?_

+(*Note: It's been a little while since I used Exhibit.
+The current version may have addressed some of these drawbacks.*ß)

+I've found it hard to filter data, mostly because there seem to be lots of hidden features that the documentation doesn't talk about (I had to suss them out from examples I found on the web.)

+The language doesn't make it easy to add new visualizations.
+If I wanted to graph some data, that'd be difficult.